 These guys are easy to spot as they will congregate on the ground beneath your feeder to forage for seed.
 Their dark-gray backs and light-colored bellies make them stand out, especially if there is snow on the ground.
 In fact, some people in my area call them snowbirds because they are so visible in winter.

-With its quirky behaviors and sharp black-and-white plumage the Downy Woodpecker is one of my favorite birds.
+With its quirky behaviors and sharp black-and-white plumage, the Downy Woodpecker is one of my favorite birds.
+While not technically a songbird, it is a common visitor to backyard feeders.
 It may seem shy at first, but once it identifies your feeder as a place to find a good meal you will see it coming around quite often.

 You may also see the Downy Woodpecker coming around if you have a few dead trees on or near your property.
 It will drum away in search of insects, and for such a small bird it sure can make a racket!

 Also be on the lookout for its larger and rarer cousin, the Hairy Woodpecker.
 These birds look nearly identical aside from their size.

 The Eastern Bluebird is an insect-eater with easily recognizable bright-blue plumage.
 You may see it hunting in nearby fields and lawns, or perching on poles or trees as it surveys its domain.
 This beautiful bird has suffered in years past, but in recent times has seen a resurgence in its population.

 One thing people can do to encourage Eastern Bluebird population growth is to put up a bluebird nesting box.
 However, if you choose to do so be sure to follow the recommended practices for nest box placement and management.

 10. Gray Catbird

 Scientific Name: Dumetella carolinensis